Java Multithreading Tutorial

 Running Thread : Thread-1 Running Thread : Thread-0 Running Thread Priority : 10 Running Thread Priority : 10

 If we look carefully we do see the outputs for cases 1 and 2 are equivalent.
-This signifies that when the user is not even aware of the priority threads still NORM_PRIORITY is showcasing the same result up to what default priority is.
+This signifies that when the user is not even aware of the priority threads still NORM_PRIORITY is showcasing the same result as to what default priority is.
 It is because the default priority of running thread as soon as the corresponding start() method is called is executed as per setting priorities for all the thread to 5 which is equivalent to the priority of NORM case.
 This is because both the outputs are equivalent to each other.
 While in case 3 priority is set to a minimum on a scale of 1 to 10 so do the same in case 4 where priority is assigned to 10 on the same scale.

 Daemon thread is basically a service provider thread that provides services to the user thread.
 The scope for this thread start() or be it terminate() is completely dependent on the user’s thread as it supports in the backend for user threads being getting run.
 As soon as the user thread is terminated daemon thread is also terminated at the same time as being the service provider thread.